-Helpguide is an informational site where information on elder abuse and elder neglect can be found.
-An overview of the signs, symptoms and causes of elder abuse is also offered here.
+This site provides information for El Mirage residents and other interested parties with regard to elder abuse and elder neglect and offers an overview of the signs, symptoms and causes of elder abuse.

-This site provides detailed information regarding the past performance of every Medicare and Medicaid certified long-term care facility throughout the nation, including quality measures, inspections, and staffing.
+This site provides comparative information on long-term care facilities located in El Mirage and throughout the nation, including such information on quality measures, inspections, and staffing.

 Senior Citizen Bureau (SCB)

-The Wikipedia site provides facts, statistical data and other information on elder abuse.
+The Wikipedia site offers factual and statistical data, as well as other information pertaining to elder abuse.

 El Mirage seniors should be allowed to live their lives free from pain, suffering, and emotional distress.
 If you or your loved one has been harmed in a nursing home or other elder care facility, contact our Arizona Nursing Home Abuse Law Firm today!